B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/SyncSchema.rst

                                 "http://127.0.0.1:5000/NS/api/" (localhost).
 Users may also provide
                                 the IP address to other Chewie-NS instances (default: None).

-    --b, --blast-path           Path to the BLAST executables (default:None).
+    --b, --blast-path           Path to the directory that contains the BLAST executables (default:None).

-    --submit                    If the process should identify new alleles in the local schema and send them to the NS. (only authorized users can submit new alleles) (default: False).
+    --submit                    If the process should identify new alleles in the local schema and send them to the Chewie-NS instance. (only authorized users can submit new alleles) (default: False).